yugabyte/ybu/TFE/YBU-59/YBU-59.md

 - an internet gateway
 - a security group
 - a key pair
+- AWS user

->Note: In upcoming labs, you will create one or more EC2 instance using a specific AMI.
+>Note: In upcoming labs, you will create one or more EC2 instances using a specific AMI.

 ### Sign in to the AWS console